We’ve all been there. I first discovered the health benefits of zinc supplements two years during the holidays.

 Zinc, along with copper, is one of two metal co-enzymes required by SOD3 to function 7.
 There is no evidence demonstrating a beneficial effect on SOD3 activity following zinc supplementation.
 However, zinc has been shown to demonstrate an antioxidant capacity through unknown means 9, therefore supplementation may benefit those carrying the risk ‘G’ allele of C691G.

-I think the bottom line here is that, whether you supplement, or eat foods that contain zinc, zinc is a mineral that should be on your radar.
+I think the bottom line here is that, whether you supplement, or eat foods rich in zinc, zinc is a mineral that should be on your radar.
 It has proven health benefits.
-However, at large doses over long periods of time most people will experience side effects.
+However, at large doses over long periods of time many people will experience side effects.